addyosmani/backbone-fundamentals/backbone-fundamentals.md

 **The RequireJS version**: Using Marionette with RequireJS helps to create a modularized application architecture - a tremendously important concept in scaling JavaScript applications.
 RequireJS provides a powerful set of tools that can be leveraged to great advantage, making Marionette even more flexible than it already is.

 **The Marionette module version**: RequireJS isn't the only way to create a modularized application architecture, though.
 For those that wish to build applications in modules and namespaces, Marionette provides a built-in module and namespacing structure.
-This example application takes the simple version of the application and re-writes it in to a namespaced application architecture, with an application controller (mediator / workflow object) that brings all of the pieces together.
+This example application takes the simple version of the application and re-writes it into a namespaced application architecture, with an application controller (mediator / workflow object) that brings all of the pieces together.

 Marionette certainly provides its share of opinions on how a Backbone application should be architected.
 The combination of modules, view types, event aggregator, application objects, and more, can be used to create a very powerful and flexible architecture based on these opinions.